How to Add a Hover Image on Shopify Product Cards (2026)

 How to Replace Hero Background Images in Shopify (2026)

-Learn how to change the hero or banner background image in Shopify using the Theme Editor.
-Covers image selection, text overlay, and legibility tips.
+How to change the hero or banner background image in Shopify using the Theme Editor.
+Covers image sizing, text overlay contrast, and legibility tips.